 As a community, we invite you to join the conversation TONIGHT at 7pm ET/ 4pm PT for the Affirmative Action Decision Day Roundtable.

 From the African American Policy Forum’s Executive Director, Kimberlé Crenshaw:

-“To make sense of today’s developments and to chart the course ahead, the African American Policy Forum will be hosting a rapid response virtual Freedom to Learn Homeroom and Under the Black Light: Affirmative Action Decision Roundtable tonight at 7pm ET.
+“To make sense of today’s developments and to chart the course ahead, the African American Policy Forum willa rapid response virtual Freedom to Learn Homeroom and Under the Black Light: Affirmative Action Decision Roundtable tonight at 7pm ET.
 There will be a panel of leading lawyers, scholars, activists and thought leaders to offer a critical assessment of the decisions made in the Affirmative Action cases SFFA v.
 UNC Chapel-Hill and SFFA v.
 Harvard and what’s next for us.”